wingkeet/mongodb-runrs/README.md

 $ ./shutdown.sh
 ```

-To remove the entire project from your disk drive:
+To remove the entire project from your disk:
 ```
 $ cd ~
 $ rm -rf mongodb-runrs